ROM updates: 3 easy ways to update your Android custom ROM

 Do custom ROMs get security updates?

 Android custom ROM security updates depend on the developer of the custom ROM.
-If the custom ROM is frequently updated and the developer has also set up a custom ROM update server, then the custom ROM should receive security updates over-the-air.
+If the custom ROM is frequently updated and the developer has also set up a custom ROM update server, then the custom ROM should receive security FOTA updates (firmware over-the-air update).

 Where is the Android ROM updates download location?